chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

+- [-] feat: Implement method from abstractmethod sitae
+- [-] feat: When a local field exists with the same name as the parameter, show `param=param` as a suggestion
+- [-] feat: Remove signature annotations
 - [ ] feat: Replace expected with actual test outcome
 - [ ] feat: Jump from test to test node